mozilla-services/screenshots/docs/export-to-firefox.md

 # Exporting to Firefox

-Page Shot is developed in GitHub, but on each release we export into the Firefox source tree.
+Firefox Screenshots is developed in GitHub, but on each release we export into the Firefox source tree.

 The process of exporting will checkout the default branch, and then create a new